SarveshKanneganti/Health-Care-Management-System/README.md

 📌 Project Overview

 This project focuses on designing and analyzing a Health Care Management System using MySQL.
 The database simulates real-world hospital operations through seven interconnected datasets: patients, doctors,visits, diagnoses, prescriptions, lab_results, and billing.
-The goal is to demonstrate database design, SQL querying, and healthcare analytics capabilities.
+The goal is to demonstrate database design, SQL querying and healthcare analytics capabilities.

 🗂️ Database Design